MizaGBF/RPGMTL/readme.md

 # Note: The mode (MZ or MV) is only important when encrypting.
 python rpgm_decrypt.pyw -i image.png -m MZ -k a083a0c9d8995f60b34fea6f5344eeb1

-# You can set the output directory with -o.
+# You can set the output directory with -o, and a System.json with -s.
-python rpgm_decrypt.pyw -i image.png -o output -k a083a0c9d8995f60b34fea6f5344eeb1
+python rpgm_decrypt.pyw -i image.png -o output -s ../projects/test/originals/data/System.json

 # Display the help with -h.
 python rpgm_decrypt.pyw -h